LLNL/axom/src/docs/sphinx/quickstart_guide/config_build.rst

 ----------------------------------------------

-We use the `Spack Package Manager <https://github.com/scalability-llnl/spack>`_ to manage and build TPL dependencies for the Toolkit.
+We use the `Spack Package Manager <https://github.com/scalability-llnl/spack>`_ to manage and build TPL dependencies for Axom.
 To make the TPL process easier (you don't really need to learn much about Spack) and automatic, we drive it with a python script called ``uberenv.py``, which is located in the ``scripts/uberenv`` directory.
 Running this script does several things:

   * Clones the Spack repo from GitHub and checks out a specific version that we have tested.
-  * Configures Spack compiler sets, adds custom package build rules and set any options specific to the Toolkit.
+  * Configures Spack compiler sets, adds custom package build rules and sets any options specific to Axom.
-  * Invokes Spack to build a complete set of TPLs for a configuration and generates a *host-config* file, that captures all details of the configuration and the built dependencies.
+  * Invokes Spack to build a complete set of TPLs for each configuration and generates a *host-config* file for each that captures all details of the configuration and the build dependencies.

 The figure illustrates what the script does.